Kingsmead Stadium: Greyhound racing

 was to take place in the summer renamed just the Silver Salver.

-Trainer Patsy Byrne joined the track and trained Juvenile champion Druids Johno; the black dog was half owned by H.R.H.
-Prince Edward.
+Trainer Patsy Byrne joined the track and trained Juvenile champion Druids Johno; the black dog was half owned by Prince Edward, Earl of Wessex.
 The half share had been given to the Prince by Byrne during a charity meeting at Canterbury, all prize money would go to the Royal Marines Benevolent Fund.
 It was the same year that black dog was the beaten favourite in the 1990 English Greyhound Derby Final.